Give Your Home Jungle Fever with the Philodendron Green Congo

 The Philodendron Green Congo is native to South America.
 This Philodendron is low maintenance with simple care needs.
+It grows several feet tall, making it an excellent floor plant for large spaces.

-The plant has a wide spread and requires enough room to allow for proper air flow.
-The green foliage has smooth, shiny edges and has a bushy growth habit.
-Blooms from indoor plants are rare and insignificant to the plant’s lush foliage.
+The plant has green foliage, sometimes with variegation, and its leaves have smooth, shiny edges.
+Ithas a bushy growth habit.
+Blooms from indoor plants are rare and insignificant and the plant’s lush foliage is the main attraction.

 Philodendron Congo prefers bright, indirect sunlight or diffused light from a north-facing window.
 Do not expose the plant to direct sunlight as it scorches the foliage.
 Rotate the plant every few months to ensure even sun exposure and growth.